danrusu/java-assisted-testing/README.md

 - [clean code](./resource/clean_code.JPG)
   - naming

-    `"There are only two hard things in Computer Science: cache invalidation and naming things."` *- Phil Karlton -*
+    `"There are only two hard things in Computer Science: cache invalidation and naming things."` *-- Phil Karlton*
   - KISS
   - DRY
   - YAGNI
   - abstract carefully
   `Sometimes, the elegant implementation is just a function.
 Not a method.
 Not a class.
 Not a framework.
-Just a function.` *- John Carmack -*
+Just a function.` *-- John Carmack*